Maeevick/Maeevick/README.md

 I develop web products for more or less 15 years (from 2021).
 However, I have not 15 years of experience in Web Development due to change in my career (I started as a Web Developer, then I became Archaeologist and I came back to Web and Mobile Development in 2015). __Today, I won't change again, product engineer is my vocation, my path, my career__.

 As a hobbyist, I develop casual video games for myself, my friends and my family.
-I don't know why I never published anything publicly, fear ? confidence ?
+I don't know why I never published anything publicly, fear ? (lack of) confidence ?
 As I promote public learning the next one will be public.

 I have several ideas about some interesting Software as a Service (SaaS).
 I have to priorize and find time but it's a goal to try to fix some users' problems that I see.